tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/QuickStartDemo/index.md

 ### Localhost settings

-The simulation is based on the appropriate network setting, which allows for trouble-free communication of the AWSIM simulation with the Autoware software.
+The simulation is based on the appropriate network setting, which allows for trouble-free communication of the **V2X_E2E_Simulator** simulation with the Autoware software.
 To apply required localhost settings please add the following lines to `~/.bashrc` file:

 ``` bash